-- Watts-link conversion for Fords.
-You may convert a Watts-Link to a standard 4 link system in the following way: Use the upper and lower trailing arm brackets off an older Ford.
-After market brackets are allowed, but no thicker than ¼ inch and may be attached with max of 3 – 1/2“ bolts each side.
-No shortening of trailer arms, no positioning of brackets to strengthen the front down legs of the rear hump, must be mount in the stock location.
+-Watts- link conversion for Fords.
+You may convert a watts-Link to a standard 4 link system in the following way: Use the upper and lower trailing arm brackets off an older Ford.
+After market trailing arm mounting brackets are allowed, but no thicker than ¼” inch and may be attached with max of 4 – ½” bolts each side.
+No positioning of brackets to strengthen the front down legs of the rear hump, must be mounted in the stock location.

 03s and newer

 -May run the original aluminum cradle and stock lower A-arm, Johnson bolt in steel cradle or similar BOLT IN CRADLE is allowed, no weld cradles.

 -Upper A-arm, Motor mounts and spring bucket must mount off the 2 existing cradle bolts.
 No Frame welding allowed for these components.